Do antibiotics weaken your immune system?

 Prebiotic food is very good at helping good bacteria grow in the gut.
 Apart from several high-fiber food items, certain non-high-fiber foods also work well as prebiotics.

-Cocoa and red wine work as prebiotics, but they are not good sources of fiber.
+Cocoa and red wine work as prebiotics, but they are not good sources of fibre.

 Food to rebuild gut bacteria

-Certain foods can help restore gut bacteria, mainly after a long course of treatment.
-Fermented foods such as cheese, curd, kombucha, and kimchi are packed with good bacteria such as bifidobacteria and Lactobacilli.
+Certain foods can help during the antibiotic treatment as they help restore gut bacteria, mainly after a long treatment.
+Fermented foods such as cheese, curd, kombucha, and kimchi contain good bacteria such as bifidobacteria and Lactobacilli.

 Both bifidobacterial and Lactobacilli are good at restoring balance in your gut.
-When you take antibiotics, it is vital to consume high-fiber foods such as whole grains, berries, bananas, nuts, beans, peas, lentils, and grains.
+When you take antibiotics, consuming high-fibre foods such as whole grains, berries, bananas, nuts, beans, peas, lentils, and grains is vital.

 Thus, antibiotics are necessary medicines to fight against serious bacterial infections.
-To keep up your immunity, make sure to take the antibiotics as directed by the doctor.
+To keep up your immunity, take the antibiotics as the doctor directs.

 Final lines:

 Antibiotics are essential medicines to fight against harmful bacterial infections, but they can also affect the balance of good bacteria in your gut.
 Potentially, antibiotics may weaken your immune system while treating a bacterial infection.
-Thus, it becomes essential to use your antibiotics as prescribed to avoid adverse effects and risk of antibiotic resistance.
+Thus, using your antibiotics as prescribed becomes essential to avoid adverse effects and risk of antibiotic resistance.

 Tags